mre/endler.dev/content/2020/rust-compile-times/index.md

 Below is a list of **tips and tricks on how to make your Rust project compile faster today**.
-They are roughly ordered by practicality, so start at the top and work your way down until you're happy and your compiler goes brrrrrrr.
+They are roughly ordered by practicality, so start at the top and work your way down until you're happy and your compiler goes _brrrrrrr_.

 {% info() %}
 ✨**WOW!** This article blew up lately.✨‍